Sambar deer are a challenging land management issue for conservation, recreation, agricultural productivity and road safety.

 Read Our Lake Tyers Deer Management Trail FINAL Report here.

-All the below information is now historic and will be updated soon.
+All the below information is now historic.

 We are currently not accepting new volunteer hunters.